tYaguchi-Js/nexpose_ticketing/README.md

 ## Changelog

+### 1.4.1
+11-04-17

+Resolved issue with creating Initial tickets using the ServiceNow helper

 ### 1.4.0
 11-04-17

 #### General Ticket Generation

-The Nexpose Ticketing gem has moved away from generating most of its data for current vulnerabilities via the Nexpose reporting engine and ad hoc reports.
+The Nexpose Ticketing gem has moved away from generating most of its data for current vulnerabilities via the Nexpose reporting engine and ad-hoc reports.

 - It now uses the [Nexpose-Client gem](https://rubygems.org/gems/nexpose) to retrieve current information on vulnerabilities affecting assets on a per site or per tag basis.
 - For calculating new, same or old vulnerability information, a basic report of the previous scan is still generated for comparison.
 - Overall, the speed of the Ticketing gem has been improved for larger data sets.

 ###### Ticket Service
 - Batches information by the maximum number of tickets per batch (batch_ticket_limit), as well as by the size of the batch (batch_size).
 These options are set in the ticket_service.config file.
-- These values should be definied for a users environment and specific setup.
+- These values should be defined for a users environment and specific setup.

 ###### Ticket Repository
 - Has been updated to produce CSV reports using the Nexpose-Client gem for both initial and delta runs.